Aa20475/GSOC-DEVLOG-2019/Report1.md

 * Future trajectory prediction model
 * KD-Trees for KNN search (Optimisation)

 We started off by collecting datasets for testing while @reduz worked on the UI of the Editor.
-I, along side data collection, tried out implementing KDTree and KNN search.
+I, alongwith data collection, tried out implementing KDTree and KNN search.
 The UI was ready by mid June and then I started adding and testing the KDTree and KNN search algorithms with it.

 #### `AnimationNodeMotionMatch` in `AnimationTree`: